Skip to main content

 Let’s arrange your work permits in Spain

 Did you find the ideal candidate for your global team in Spain, but your organisation isn’t based there?
 No problem, they can still be a part of your team!
 Spanish EOR, the specialised Employer of Record in Spain can help you.
+Visit our hiring of a highly skilled migrant page for assistance.

 Navigating the complex work permit process in Spain can be time-consuming and challenging.
 Spanish Employer of Record specialises in simplifying this process, ensuring compliance with Spanish laws.
 We take the hassle out of international expansion by assisting with payroll, benefits, and handling all paperwork for hiring employees in Spain.
 To learn more about our services, feel free to reach out to us!